deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 {{< lead >}}

-This research introduces JMMMU, a new benchmark for assessing Large Multimodal Models (LMMs) in Japanese.
-It addresses the limitations of current English-centric benchmarks by including two key subsets: a culture-agnostic (CA) subset, directly comparable to existing English benchmarks, and a culture-specific (CS) subset designed to evaluate cultural understanding.
-Evaluating 18 LMMs, the study reveals significant performance drops in Japanese even on the CA subset, highlighting the importance of language-specific development.
-The CS subset further exposes shallow cultural understanding in many models.
-JMMMU allows for a direct comparison of performance between English and Japanese, revealing purely linguistic performance gaps and cultural understanding shortcomings.
-This comprehensive benchmark encourages more inclusive and culturally diverse LMM development and evaluation, offering a new standard for benchmarking multilingual AI capabilities.
+This research introduces JMMMU, a novel benchmark designed to thoroughly assess the capabilities of large multimodal models (LMMs) in understanding both the Japanese language and its cultural nuances.
+Unlike existing benchmarks that primarily focus on English or lack cultural sensitivity, JMMMU offers a more comprehensive evaluation.
+It achieves this through two key subsets: a culture-agnostic (CA) subset, allowing direct comparison with English counterparts, and a culture-specific (CS) subset, uniquely focused on Japanese culture.
+Evaluations using JMMMU revealed that many LMMs, while performing well on English benchmarks, struggle significantly in Japanese, highlighting limitations in their true language and cultural understanding.
+Specifically, models performed worse in Japanese than in English on even the CA subset, indicating a purely language-based performance gap.
+The CS subset, however, revealed a deeper inadequacy in the models' comprehension of Japanese cultural context.
+This research underscores the necessity of culturally sensitive and comprehensive evaluation of LMMs, paving the way for the development of more advanced and inclusive multilingual AI systems.

 {{< /lead >}}